ThomasSedlmeyr/PSEMolDyn_GroupG/README.md

   * -delta_t : stepsize
   * -calcType : 2 for 'Collision of two bodies' (default), 1 for Gravitation Simulation
   * for Lennard Jones Simulation:
-    * -param_path : file for parameters epsilon, mass, rho, mesh width (h)
+    * -param_path : file for parameters epsilon, mass, rho, mesh width (h), see ParamsLennardJonesSimulation.txt as example
-    * -particles_path : file for parameters of bodies (position, velocity, number of particles per dimension)
+    * -particles_path : file for parameters of bodies (position, velocity, number of particles per dimension), see TwoCuboidsLJ.txt as example
   * for Gravitation Simulation:
     * -input : input file (coordinates, velocity, mass)